murrayo/yaspe/README.md

 For combining metrics from mgstat, iostat and vmstat see [Pretty Performance](#Pretty-Performance) below.

 What do all these metrics mean?
-See my posts on [Intersystems Community](https://community.intersystems.com/post/intersystems-data-platforms-capacity-planning-and-performance-series-index)
+See my posts on the [Intersystems Community](https://community.intersystems.com/post/intersystems-data-platforms-capacity-planning-and-performance-series-index)

 # Yet Another System Performance Extractor